baileyherbert/envato.js/README.md

 However, when sending requests manually, you will need to catch and handle any `Envato.NotFoundError` errors yourself.

 - For instance, looking up a purchase code or an item will return `undefined` if the resource is not found.
-- On the other hand, attempting to download an item or retrieve an item's prices will throw a `NotFoundError` if the item doesn't exist.
+- On the other hand, attempting to download an item or retrieve an item's prices will reject with a `NotFoundError` if the item doesn't exist.

 ## Events

-The client exposes two events that you can listen to using the `on()` method.
+The client exposes events that you can listen to using the `on()` and `once()` methods.

 ### Renew